 Safeguarding Children, Young People and Vulnerable Adults

 The protection of children, young people and vulnerable adults whilst participating in any sport is of the highest importance as they should be able to take part in a fun, safe environment and be protected from abuse.EGB is a member body of the British Equine Federation (BEF), and has accepted and abides by the BEF policy and support documents set out in ‘Safeguarding Equestrian Sport’.
+The BEF safeguarding policy for children and young people may be found here and that for Adults here.

 EGB endorses the BEF statement that it is the responsibility of everyone connected in any way with our sport to safeguard the welfare of all children, young people and vulnerable adults, regardless of their age, race, gender, culture, religious belief, disability or sexual identity, by seeking to protect them from physical, sexual or emotional harm and from neglect or bullying.
 EGB therefore also endorses the BEF statement that they are committed to working to provide a safe environment for all children, young people and vulnerable adults to enable them to participate and enjoy riding and related activities within EGB.